Warm up this winter with Oma's newest cookbooks - available on Amazon >>

 But, right below, is my favorite plum cake recipe ... it's so easy and so lecker!

-I have so many wunderbar memories in the kitchen with my Oma, and have had MANY of her most popular and traditional great recipes, like this delicious plum cake!
+I have so many wunderbar memories in the kitchen with my Oma, and this plum cake is one of the first recipes she shared with me.

-I remember making this cake with Oma for our 3 o'clock afternoon coffee, and enjoying it several times around the table together.
+I remember making it together for our 3 o’clock Kaffeezeit and enjoying it around the table more than once that same afternoon.

-I enjoy this plum cake served with a big dollop of Oma's homemade whipped cream on top.
+I love this cake with a generous spoonful of Oma’s homemade whipped cream.

 Learn a little bit about me, Lydia, and my kitchen adventures with Oma!

-German Plum Cake Recipe – Streusel Pflaumenkuchen (Zwetschgenkuchen)
+Oma's German Plum Cake (Streusel Pflaumenkuchen / Zwetschgenkuchen)

 15 minutes